-For the three and nine months ended September 30, 2020, we incurred a net loss; therefore, we did not include dilutive common equivalent shares in the computation of diluted net loss per share because the effect would have been anti-dilutive.
+For the three and six months ended June 30, 2020 and the three months ended June 30, 2019, we incurred a net loss; therefore, we did not include dilutive common equivalent shares in the computation of diluted net loss per share because the effect would have been anti-dilutive.
 Common stock from the following would have had an anti-dilutive effect on net loss per share:

-- 0.125 percent convertible senior notes;
+- 0.125 percent convertible senior notes (for the three and six months ended June 30, 2020);

 - 1 percent convertible senior notes;

-- Dilutive stock options;
+- Dilutive stock options:

-- Unvested restricted stock units; and
+- · Unvested restricted stock units; and

 - Employee Stock Purchase Plan, or ESPP.

-For the three and nine months ended September 30, 2019, we had net income available to Ionis common stockholders.
+For the six months ended June 30, 2019, we had net income available to Ionis common stockholders.
 As a result, we computed diluted net income per share using the weighted-average number of common shares and dilutive common equivalent shares outstanding during the period.